ll-nick/ansible-config/README.md

 </details>

 ---
-Some dependencies require root privileges for system-wide installation which can be deployed using the `privileged` tag, see below.
+A very limited amount of tasks require root privileges for system-wide installation of basic dependencies which can be deployed using the `privileged` tag, see below.
 Running the playbook without these privileges expects those packages to be installed already.

-Another neat little feature is the custom stdout callback plugin, so the
+The config is tested on
+- Arch Linux
+- NixOS[^1]
+- Ubuntu 24.04

+[^1]: kitty and tmux need to be installed via nixpkgs.

 ## 🚀 Usage